+The third required financial statement is the Statement of Cash Flows.
 The primary purpose of this statement is to provide information about the Authority's cash receipts and cash payments during the reporting period.
 The statement reports cash receipts, cash payments, and changes in cash resulting from operating, investing, and financing activities and provides answers to such questions as where did cash come from, what was cash used for, and what was the change in cash balance during the period.